helgoboss/helgobox/doc/user-guide.md

 Now let's save your newly created set of mappings as preset and link the preset to the Vital VSTi plug-in:

-1. Make sure the *Main mappings* compartment is shown.
+1. Make sure the *main* compartment is shown.
 2. Press *Save as...* (next to *Preset*).
     - ReaLearn will ask you if it should make your mappings project-independent.
 Answer with *Yes* (important).
 3. Enter a descriptive preset name, e.g. "Vital".